ManCla/mancla.github.io/SERVICE.md

 I participated in the Organizing Committee of the following conference:

- * Symposium on Software Engineering for Adaptive and Self-Managing Systems 2022 (SEAMS), web chair
+ * web chair of [Symposium on Software Engineering for Adaptive and Self-Managing Systems](https://conf.researchr.org/home/seams-2022) 2022 (SEAMS)